indahreforsiana/Braille-Recognition/README.md

 The Braille Recognition project is a desktop app prototype.
 Braille letters images is captured using a scanner and the extension format in .bmp, .png, and .jpg .
 The output of this program is a word in alphabetic form and proununciation voice of the words.
-In codes, proununciation voice process using gtts library.
+In codes, the proununciation voice process using gtts library and the programming language is python.

 *Due to it is my thesis project, i will not share my codes.
 But, i will describe it by running my program.*